History of Evansville, Indiana: 19th century settlement

 Robert Evans and his brother-in-law, James W. Jones, purchased a third interest in Evansville and a new plat was made on about 200 acres, with streets running parallel to the river from northwest to southeast.
 Soon after Evansville incorporated in 1817 and became a county seat on January 7, 1818.
 The county was named for Henry Vanderburgh, a deceased chief judge of the Indiana territorial supreme court.

 As the evangelical movement in America expanded westward it also influenced Evansville.
 A Methodist circuit rider first conducted a church service in 1819, the First Presbyterian Church of Evansville began in 1821, and the General Baptist Church was founded in 1823 in present-day Howell.
 The first Catholic parish, Assumption, was established in 1836.

-Evansville's economy received a boost in the early 1830s when Indiana unveiled plans to build the longest canal in the world, a 400-mile ditch connecting the Great Lakes at Toledo, Ohio with the inland rivers at Evansville.
+Evansville's economy received a boost in the early 1830s when Indiana unveiled plans to build the longest canal in the world, a 400-mile ditch connecting the Great Lakes at Toledo, Ohio, with the inland rivers at Evansville.
 The project was intended to open Indiana to commerce and improve transportation from New Orleans to New York.
 With its intersection at the canal and Ohio River, Evansville seemed destined to become "The Crossroads of America".
 News of the plans were so welcomed in Evansville that some city leaders reportedly got drunk in the streets celebrating.

 Unfortunately the project bankrupted the state and was so poorly engineered that it would not hold water.
 By the time the Wabash and Erie Canal was finished in 1853, Evansville's first railroad, Evansville & Crawfordsville Railroad, was opened to Terre Haute.
 Railroads had made the canal obsolete.
 Only two flat barges ever made the entire trip.
 The canal basin at Fifth and Court street in downtown Evansville eventually became the site of a new courthouse in 1891.
+Sections of the old canal still exist as a large ditch and part of a railroad line.